Lola Jay Yum!

 • Make the marinade: In a small bowl, combine olive oil, orange zest and juice, cumin, coriander, paprika, salt, and black pepper.

-1 tablespoon olive oil, 1 tablespoon orange zest, ½ teaspoon ground coriander, 1 teaspoon cumin, ½ teaspoon paprika, ¼ teaspoon salt, ¼ teaspoon black pepper
+1 tablespoon extra virgin olive oil, 1 tablespoon orange zest, ½ teaspoon ground coriander, 1 teaspoon cumin, ½ teaspoon paprika, ¼ teaspoon salt, ¼ teaspoon black pepper

 • Marinate the salmon: Place the salmon fillets on the prepared pan and brush generously with the marinade.
 Let them rest at room temperature for 10–15 minutes to absorb the flavors.